-By offering advice, support and assistance at convenient locations, our Benefits Connection Specialists can better facilitate the benefit application process.
-Our team of Specialists provides one-on-one assistance with the application, submits support documents to the Department of Children and Families, completes the interview required by the program, and provides SNAP education, information and referrals to a network of agencies.
+By offering advice, support, and assistance at convenient locations, our Benefits Connection Specialists can better facilitate the benefits application process.
+Our team of Specialists provides one-on-one assistance with the application, submits support documents to the Department of Children and Families, completes the interview required by the program, and provides SNAP education, information, and referrals to a network of agencies.

 You can contact us at (407) 295-2777.